 Hammond Mill Preserve

 The Hammond Mill Preserve is located along the Eightmile River, south of Devil's Hopyard State Park.
-The 12-acre preserve is on the west side of the river, and another 2-acre easement is on the east side of the river.
-The preserve is mature oak/hemlock forest with a diversity of wildflowers and abundant woodland bird populations.
+The 12-acre preserve is on the west side of the river, while two easements totaling 10 acres protect the east side of the river.
+The preserve is a mature oak/hemlock forest with a diversity of wildflowers and abundant woodland bird populations.

 The Hammond Mill Preserve was a gift to the Land Trust from John and Barbara Kashanski, the very first land donors to the organization.
 An EHLT stewardship work party at the mills was featured in a 2008 article in the Reminder news.
 You can see this "blast from the past" here.

 This preserve is part of the Lyme Forest Block Important Bird Area.